Zoweb/PPVC/README.md

 It can also be used across servers, as all it requires is the ability to create and edit files.

 ### How do I use it?
-To use PPVC, download the file 'linkcounter.php' or 'linkcounter.min.php' for reduced file size.
+To use PPVC, download the file 'linkcounter.min.php'.
 Include these files in the page, and _ta-da_, you now have a working page counter!